Spin alignment of vector mesons from quark dynamics in a rotating medium: Formalism

-In the NJL model, the vector meson $\phi$ is treated as a $s\bar{s}$ bound state or a resonance state, and it can be constructed by quark-antiquark scattering\cite{Klevansky:1992qe}.
-In the random phase approximation (RPA), vector meson propagator can be obtained by summation of quark loops and one loop polarization function is given by
+In the NJL model, the vector meson $\phi$ is treated as an $s\bar{s}$ bound state or a resonance state, and it can be constructed by quark-antiquark scattering\cite{Klevansky:1992qe}.
+In the random phase approximation (RPA), the vector meson propagator can be obtained by summation of quark loops and the one-loop polarization function is given by

 Here, $\text{Tr}_{sfc}$ stands for the trace in the spinor, flavor and color spaces.
-Since $\phi$ meson is purely constituted by $s$ quark, $S(0;\tilde{r})$ stands for the $s$ quark propagator with the dynamical mass $M_{s}$ given by mean field approximation.
-The polarization function of $\phi$ meson is supposed to be modified in a rotating medium.
+Since the $\phi$ meson is purely constituted by $s$ quarks, $S(0;\tilde{r})$ stands for the $s$ quark propagator with the dynamical mass $M_{s}$ given by the mean field approximation.
+The polarization function of the $\phi$ meson is supposed to be modified in a rotating medium.

-Currently, we focus on the mesons which remain at rest in the rotating frame, i.e. $\vec{q}=0$.
+Currently, we focus on the mesons which remain at rest in the rotating frame, i.e., $\vec{q}=0$.
 In this case, polarization vectors are given by

 where $\epsilon^{\mu}_{1}$ and $\epsilon^{\mu}_{2}$ are the right and left-hand polarization vectors respectively.
-Longitudinal polarization vector is parallel to the direction of rotation.
+The longitudinal polarization vector is parallel to the direction of rotation.
 Correspondingly, the projection operators are given by

 As we have assumed $\vec{q}=0$, nonzero elements of the polarization functions can be read in the following matrix: